 Another shared similarity to Bitlocker: FileVault 2 is not open source.
 That means it cannot be audited by the public and may contain backdoors.

-For Linux users, LUKS is based on cryptsetup and uses dm-crypt as the disk encryption backend.
-Short for Linux Unified Key Setup, LUKS specifies a platform-independent standard on-disk format for use in various tools.
+For Linux users, LUKS2 is based on cryptsetup and uses dm-crypt as the disk encryption backend.
+Short for Linux Unified Key Setup, LUKS2 specifies a platform-independent standard on-disk format for use in various tools.

-LUKS doesn’t have all the features of VeraCrypt or other options, but it offers more flexibility when it comes to encryption algorithms.
+LUKS2 doesn’t have all the features of VeraCrypt or other options, but it offers more flexibility when it comes to encryption algorithms.
+It improves on the original LUKS by using the Argon2 key derivation function by default and by featuring resilience to header corruption.

 Is TrueCrypt secure?